 How Does MS Progress?

 Unlike many medical conditions, multiple sclerosis is often unpredictable.
-The way it progressed in one person can be totally different to how it progresses in another.
+The way it progressed in one person can be different from how it progresses in another.
 So let's go through the progression of MS.

 Generally speaking, doctors classify the progression of MS based on four types (or patterns):